-With cloud computing going ways, there are popular cloud technologies like AWS and Azure that offer a great deployment support for containerization.
+With cloud computing going ways, there are popular cloud technologies like AWS and Azure that offer great deployment support for containerization.
 Docker can gel effectively with these cloud models and support single container technology as well as multiple ones.

-With Docker getting so much of support from the community and the range of products like .NET Core, scalability isn’t an issue.
+With Docker getting so much support from the community and the range of products like .NET Core, scalability isn’t an issue.
 Resources can be obtained as much as needed.
 Converting unified Docker containers to multiple instances can be done easily with certain changes in the Docker file.
 Hence, resources can be adjusted based on need leading to maximum usage and less wastage.

-As we realize that Docker’s native origin was on Linux, the support of Microsoft towards Docker has brought evident changes in the way .NET family looks at Docker.
-Now, Docker is the preferred choice for a containerization technology, amongst the lot.
+As we realize that Docker’s native origin was on Linux, the support of Microsoft towards Docker has brought evident changes in the way the .NET family looks at Docker.
+Now, Docker is the preferred choice for containerization technology, amongst the lot.